prateek22sri/prateek22sri.github.io/_includes/sections/research-interests.md

-My research interests are essentially High-Performance Computing.
-My major work is with Parallel Graph Processing Algorithms and I am working towards designing the architecture of an accelerator for graph processing.
+My research interests is in High-Performance Computing.
+My primary research is reducing overheads in a class of general-purpose non-von Neumann architecture system simulated on an FPGA to expose and exploit parallelism specialized in dynamic graph processing for AI and ML applications